Amenities & Useful info

 There is a good train service between Banbury and London Marylebone, Birmingham, Oxford and other destinations.
 Major train operators operating from Banbury include Chiltern Railways, and Cross Country Trains.

-A warm and friendly atmosphere awaits you, whether you are visiting for a special occasion, a date-night, Sunday lunch, or just a pie & a pint after work.
-The comfortable and relaxed seating, spacious garden, and friendly staff will soon make this village pub your ‘favourite place to be’.
+Little Bourton is served by Dickie at the Dirt House.
+They run a full programme of events and it's a lovely walk from Great Bourton.
+A warm and friendly atmosphere awaits you, whether you are visiting for a special occasion, a date-night, The comfortable and relaxed seating, covered outdoor space, and friendly staff will soon make this village pub your ‘favourite place to be’.

 Great Bourton has refuse collections on Fridays; Little Bourton also now on Fridays.
 These collections are often very early in the morning, with special arrangements sometimes made for bank holidays so your bin needs to be available for collection from 7.30am.
 The collections follow a two-week cycle, with Green bins for household waste emptied one week and blue bins for recyclable items and brown bins for garden waste emptied on the alternate one.